 Every summer, Northwest Film Forum offers camps for youth to get hands-on with the art and craft of film and media making and to develop their creativity and voice.

-Summer Camp FAQs
+Summer Camp FAQ

 In case your plans change, here is our policy on camp refunds:

-- 50% refund if we receive your cancellation notice 7 calendar days before the first day of camp.
+- 100% refund if we receive your cancellation notice 7 calendar days before the first day of camp.

-- Camps must meet a minimum enrollment requirement to launch, and may be cancelled or rescheduled if the camp does not meet a minimum number of enrolled students.
+- Camps must meet a minimum enrollment requirement to launch, and may be cancelled if the camp does not meet a minimum number of enrolled students.
 Students will be notified in advance if there is limited enrollment for a camp, and can receive a full refund, which may take up to 30 business days to process and transfer.